Kunal5s/vision-forge-ai/README.md

 - **Frontend**: Next.js, React, Tailwind CSS, ShadCN UI
 - **Multi-Model Image Generation**:
-  - **Google Gemini**: For premium, high-quality results.
   - **Pollinations**: A fast, free model for creative exploration.
-  - **Hugging Face**: An alternative creative model.
+  - **Hugging Face**: Multiple alternative creative models (Stable Diffusion, OpenJourney, etc.).
 - **Deployment**: Ready for Netlify, Vercel, or Cloudflare Pages.

 ## Environment Variables

-To use the premium models, you need to set up API keys as environment variables in your deployment platform (e.g., Cloudflare Pages, Vercel).
+To use the Hugging Face models, you need to set up an API key as an environment variable in your deployment platform (e.g., Cloudflare Pages, Vercel).

-- `GOOGLE_API_KEY`: Your API key for Google AI Studio.
-Required for the **Google Gemini** model.
 - `HUGGINGFACE_KEY`: Your API key from Hugging Face.
-Required for the **Hugging Face** model.
+Required for all **Hugging Face** models.

 The **Pollinations** model does not require an API key.